yanntrividic/padatrad/README.md

 ```

 > We have added the [markdown-it-attrs](https://www.npmjs.com/package/markdown-it-attrs) and [markdown-it-bracketed-spans](https://www.npmjs.com/package/markdown-it-bracketed-spans) extensions to markdown-it, which allow users a significant latitude to fulfill many layout and semantic needs.

+> There is a [Markdown extension for Etherpad](https://github.com/ether/ep_markdown).
+If this extension is installed on the instance you're using and [CORS headers have been added to file exports](https://github.com/ether/ep_markdown/pull/30), then you can enable the `ep_markdown` option in the Padatrad configuration, allowing you to write your content much more easily.

 ### Save and backups